johmsalas/shake.nvim/README.md

 ### Lua functions as vim operator

-Add your custom vim operators.
-Wish it was easy to add your LUA functions to repeatable vim operators?
-With `shake.nvim` you get:
+Add LUA functions as custom repeatable vim operators.
+Using `shake.nvim` you get:

 - Custom key binding to apply the function on:
   - Current line